leifdenby/advtraj/DEVELOPING.md

 # you want to push)
 git push origin my-new-feature

-# create a pull-request on github to pull in your branch by clicking the link
+# create a pull-request on github to pull in your branch into the central
-# the output from the last command, or go to
+repository clicking the link # the output from the last command, or go to
 # https://github.com/ParaConUK/advtraj/compare
 ```